 Practise, practise, practise.
 The more you practise, the better you will become and the more comfortable you will be on the day.

-Practise your OSCE skills each day at work.
-Get a FACEM to critique you whilst you run a resus, take a history or examine a patient.
-Practise your teaching skills whenever a resident presents to you.
-When you receive an ECG/blood gas or other investigation from the nursing staff or junior medical staff, you should practise describing and interpreting it to your junior colleague.
-You should use every patient interaction to practice your communication skills.
+Practise your OSCE skills at work.
+When you receive an ECG/blood gas or other investigation from the nursing staff or junior medical staff, you could practise describing and interpreting it to your junior colleague.
+Ask a FACEM colleague to quiz you about your patients - practise clear and concise descriptions of assessment or management plans.

 Meet and practise with your study group regularly.
 You should practise the same OSCE station multiple times to become competent.